 A proclamation is not mandatory, but a city proclamation or resolution may be a pre-requisite for some municipalities to implement certain actions.
 Other actions like convening garden groups or planting a demonstration garden or changing when you mow certain areas within the city would likely not require a proclamation or other legislation.

-No. We ask that you make a commitment up front and start taking the actions you included in your pledge within one year.
+No. We ask that you make a commitment when you take the pledge and start taking the actions you included in your pledge as soon as possible.

 The Mayors’ Monarch Pledge is a tri-national initiative to encourage mayors and other local government chief executives to take community-wide actions to help save the monarch butterfly.
 While the pledge was originally designed for municipalities in the United States, the pledge was expanded in 2017 to Canada and Mexico through the Commission for Environmental Cooperation.

 The tri-national pledge is a partnership between Profauna in Mexico, the David Suzuki Foundation in Canada, and the National Wildlife Federation in the United States.
 If your Mayor has signed the pledge, your city is automatically part of the tri-national effort.
-Learn more here.
+Visit the tri-national page HERE.

 Please email us at firstname.lastname@example.org if you have a specific action that is not listed on the pledge form.

-What’s good for the monarch butterfly is also good for other pollinators!
+What’s good for the monarch butterfly is also good for other pollinators (and wildlife)!
 By planting native milkweed and other native nectar plants cities will also be creating habitat for all pollinators.